 Additional investment priorities for the Development and Preservation Fund include increasing housing ecosystem capacity; increasing accessibility; increasing housing stability; expanding housing options; supporting equity and housing justice; supporting innovation and best practices; and supporting collaborative partnerships.

 The first round of funding launched in August 2022 through a partnership between Front Porch Investments and the City of Omaha, who invested $20 million in American Rescue Plan Act (ARPA) funds that are being matched by $20 million in philanthropic contributions.
-Funds will be allocated across multiple biannual funding cycles.
+These funds are being allocated across multiple biannual funding cycles, with the second round of funding awarded in May 2023.

 - FPI Priorities – resident, project, and property characteristics